persan/gnatcoll-json/README.md

-This library provides a set of utilities for serializing/deseriallizing Ada Standard containers and most of the Types defind in the package heracies
+This library provides a set of utilities for serializing/deseriallizing Ada Standard containers and most of the Types defined in the package hierarchies
     Ada, GNAT, System, Interfaces
    to/from JSON